-- Factor #1: Compensation — For most people, pay is a top consideration when evaluating employment opportunities.
+For most people, pay is a top consideration when evaluating employment opportunities.
 But don’t focus on salary alone.
-Benefits, like medical insurance, and perks, like generous vacation time, are also valuable — and might have even more importance to you than the amount you are paid for your work.
+Benefits, like medical insurance, and perks, such as generous vacation time, are also valuable.
+They might have even more importance to you than the amount you are paid for your work.
 Also, take a long-term view toward compensation: Is there potential to grow with the firm and earn more in the not-too-distant future, for example?

-- Factor #2: Career path — Thinking more about the future, how do you see your next potential job enhancing your overall career path?
+How do you want your next job to enhance your overall career path?
 Sure, you’re trying to decide what’s right for you today, but you also need to think about whether the position will equip you with the skills and experience you need to succeed over the long term.
 Does the company emphasize professional development?
 If so, what type of training and support would you likely receive?
 Also, is there opportunity to move up in the organization over time, or the potential to work in other departments or roles that might interest you once you have mastered your current position?

-- Factor #4: Corporate values and culture — Many companies today have distinct work cultures built around a set of core values that all employees are expected to embody.
-If you don’t believe in a company’s mission, then you’re not likely to thrive in the firm’s corporate culture.
-So, it’s well worth your time to find an employer with a corporate culture that aligns with your working style, values and goals.
+Many companies today have distinct work cultures built around a set of core values that all employees are expected to embody.
+If you don’t believe in a company’s mission you’re not likely to thrive in the firm’s corporate culture.
+It’s well worth your time to find an employer with an atmosphere that aligns with your working style, values and goals.
 Perhaps environmental stewardship is very important to you, or a commitment to volunteerism?
 You can usually learn a lot about an employer’s workplace culture and mission simply by visiting its website or looking at company news highlighted on the firm’s social media channels.

-- Factor #6: The boss — When you work for someone you don’t mesh well with, or at all, your stay at the company is likely to be unpleasant and short.
+When you work for someone you don’t mesh well with, or at all, your stay at the company is likely to be unpleasant and short.
 In fact, a survey by Robert Half found that unhappiness with management is one of the top reasons workers quit their jobs.
-So, it’s important to try to gauge the personality of your potential boss in the interview process.
+It’s important to try to gauge the personality of your potential boss in the interview process.
 Try to spark light conversation at appropriate points during your meeting.
 You could ask questions like, “How long have you been with the company?” or “What do you like most about working here?”
-If your future boss seems sincerely interested in what you’re saying and expresses enthusiasm and pride when talking about the organization, her job and her team, these are good signs.
+It’s a good sign if your future manager seems sincerely interested in what you’re saying and expresses enthusiasm and pride when talking about the organization, their job and their team.

-- Factor #7: The candidate experience — How the company treats you throughout the hiring process might not be something you reflect on — until it’s too late.
+How the company treats you throughout the hiring process might not be something you reflect on until it’s too late.
 Did the hiring manager seem organized when scheduling interviews?
-Did the interviewer seem engaged or distracted when speaking with you?
+Did they seem engaged or distracted when speaking with you?
 Has the company been responsive to you and prompt in providing updates?
 These little things can shed light on what your experience might be like once you become an actual employee.